Skip to content

 Yes.
 MKVToolNix has a native macOS version from the official site, and the steps are identical to Windows.
 VLC for Mac supports subtitle extraction through the same Convert/Save menu.

 PGS subtitles are bitmap images, not text.
 Extract the .sup file with MKVToolNix, then open it in Subtitle Edit and use the OCR function.
 The tool converts the image frames to text.
-Clean fonts hit 95% or better accuracy, while stylized fonts need some manual correction for symbols and punctuation.
+Clean fonts hit high accuracy on the first pass, while stylized fonts need some manual correction for symbols and punctuation.

 Yes.
 It’s open-source software created by Moritz Bunkus, the developer of the Matroska format.
 Download from the official site only.
 Third-party mirrors sometimes bundle adware.